 Delaware Animal Services (DAS) Rabies Prevention Program

 DAS enforces Delaware Rabies Control Laws and responds to reports in which a human has been exposed to the rabies virus.
-In 2014, over 2,300 human exposures were reported to the Delaware Division of Public Health.
+Over 2,000 human exposures are reported annually to the Delaware Division of Public Health.
 Humans are most commonly exposed to the rabies virus through a bite or a scratch from a mammal, such as a dog, cat, raccoon, skunk, or bat.
 Prevention is the best way to reduce the spread of the rabies virus in the community.
 Visit the Division of Public Health Rabies website to learn more about rabies and preventative actions you can take.

 What is Rabies?